 Assumptions embedded within Budget Pressures:

-Pay - 2%, in each year for both Council and NHS.
-Funding will be provided for health staff over and above this percentage and the assumption is that this will continue to be the case.
+Pay - 2%, plus associated cost for the National Insurance Levy costs on the local authority budget.
+Funding will be provided for health staff and the assumption is that this will continue to be the case.